HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

   )
 }}

 The following figure shows the top directives observed across all websites, grouped by their rank.
 The wildcard directive `*` is the most commonly used one, present in 97.4% of `robots.txt` files.
 It allows site authors to set global rules for all bots.
-The second most targeted directive is `gptbot`, which saw adoption rise [from 2.6% in 2024](../2024/seo#ai-crawlers) to around 4.5% in 2025.
+The second most used directive is `gptbot`, which saw adoption rise [from 2.6% in 2024](../2024/seo#ai-crawlers) to around 4.5% in 2025.

 Other frequently targeted AI bots include those from <a hreflang="en" href="https://www.anthropic.com/">Anthropic</a> (`claudebot`, `anthropic-ai`, `claude-web`), Google (`google-extended`), OpenAI (`chatgpt-user`), and <a hreflang="en" href="https://www.perplexity.ai/">Perplexity</a> (`perplexitybot`).

-The prevalence of AI bots is much higher on `robots.txt` of popular websites, with almost all of them disallowing them.
-This is likely because popular websites can afford to block AI crawlers without significantly hurting their website traffic due to their popularity.
-Overall, we observed an increase in adoption of AI bots in `robots.txt` files.
+Directives targeting AI bots are significantly more common on popular websites, with nearly all of them disallowing access.
+This is likely because popular websites can restrict AI crawlers without negatively impacting their organic traffic.
+Overall, we observed a clear increase in the adoption of AI-specific directives within `robots.txt` files.

 {{ figure_markup(
   image="genai-robots-txt-directives.png",